Labour (song)

-"Labour" is a song by English singer-songwriter Paris Paloma released on 24 March 2023.
+"Labour" is a song by British singer-songwriter Paris Paloma released on 24 March 2023.
 It is the lead single from her debut studio album, Cacophony (2024).
 The track is described as an anthem that addresses issues of gender inequality within societal structures.

 Background and release

 The song was written by Paris Paloma, a British artist from Derbyshire.
 Paloma decided to combine two separate songs she had been writing into a single track, which became "Labour".
 The song, which was produced by Justin Glasco, was recorded in Los Angeles by Paloma with backup singers Natalie Duque, Nolyn Ducich and Annabel Lee.

 The song was released on 24 March 2023.
 An official music video was released on 27 March.
-It is featured on Paloma's debut album Cacophony which was released on 30 August 2024.
+It is featured on Paloma's debut album, Cacophony, which was released on 30 August 2024.

 Composition

-"Labour" is an indie folk and alternative folk ballad.
-The song features an acoustic arrangement of bass and guitar over a chorus of background singers.
-The lyrics deal with an abusive relationship in which the singer's own emotional needs are subjugated beneath her husband's expectations that she perform emotional and physical labour.
-It focuses on the history of women performing unpaid domestic labour, particularly homemaking and childbearing, and criticizes patriarchal expectations of women within marriage.
-The song also explores concepts of weaponized incompetence and the cycle of abuse.
+"Labour" is an indie folk and alternative folk ballad featuring an acoustic arrangement of bass and guitar over a chorus of background singers.

 Music video

-Dressed in historic clothing, Paloma brings out dishes of food to complete a candlelit feast.
-The man at the head of the table (Henry Hayward) fills his plate and gobbles up meat and fruit while she watches.
-He pushes his plate away and taps his knife against a tankard.
-She fingers her wedding ring before getting up with her plate and cup, only to sit back down.
-Then, she breaks a pomegranate open and it sprays all over her dress; she stuffs berry pie into her mouth with her bare hands and makes a mess.
-She smiles and he laughs.
-When he lifts his head again, she is gone and her candle is out.
+The video is set in medieval times, with Paloma and Henry Hayward wearing historic garments.
+Paloma brings out dishes to complete a candlelit feast.
+Henry, sitting at the head of the table, fills his plate and gobbles up meat and fruit while she watches.
+He fingers his ring and she does the same, then he pushes his plate away and taps his knife against a tankard.
+She starts to get up with her plate and cup, then sits back down, breaks a pomegranate open and it sprays all over her dress; she stuffs berry pie into her mouth with her bare hands and makes a mess.
+He lowers his head and when he lifts it, she is gone and her candle is out.

 A different version of the song, "Labour: The Cacophony" was released on 29 March 2024.
 It is a collection of clips of women singing along with the song or making thematically relevant works using it as an audio, with their vocals used as the titular cacophony.

 Critical reception

-Critics described the song as a feminist anthem, and linked the song to the phenomenon of "female rage" in response to unbalanced domestic and emotional labour in heterosexual relationship Midsommar.
+Critics described the song as a feminist anthem, and linked the song to the phenomenon of "female rage" in response to unbalanced domestic and emotional labour in heterosexual relationship.